Supraboy981322/teenyHTTP/README.md

         ```

 > [!WARNING]
-> insure that you do not have a comma at the end of the last line before the ending brace
+> Ensure that you do not have a comma at the end of the last line before the ending brace